Holiday Fun in St. Louis

 Theaters and concert halls across St. Louis come to life during the holidays, with magical performances that are sure to delight young and old.
 Here’s just a sampling of the many performances that are sure to get you in the holiday spirit.

 Trans-Siberian Orchestra (Dec.
-4) – Music and the holiday spirit come alive again during the Trans-Siberian Orchestra concert, “The Ghosts of Christmas Eve, The Best of TSO and More” a larger-than-life performance complete with symphonic-rock music, grandiose light displays and spectacular effects.
+26) – Music and the holiday spirit come alive again during the Trans-Siberian Orchestra concert, “The Ghosts of Christmas Eve, The Best of TSO and More” a larger-than-life performance complete with symphonic-rock music, grandiose light displays and spectacular effects.

 Seasonal Happenings & Family Fun

-Chanukah: Festival of Lights (December 18) – A traditional Jewish holiday celebration that includes festive Israeli music and dance, a menorah-lighting ceremony and Chanukah merchandise provided by local vendors and the Garden Gate Shop.
+Chanukah: Festival of Lights (Dec.
+2) – A traditional Jewish holiday celebration that includes festive Israeli music and dance, a menorah-lighting ceremony and Chanukah merchandise provided by local vendors and the Garden Gate Shop.

-Lafayette Square Holiday Parlor Tour (December 11) – Experience a glimpse of early Christmas holiday traditions and modern holiday collections of one of the largest collections of Victorian homes in the country.
+Lafayette Square Holiday Parlor Tour (Dec.
+8) – Experience a glimpse of early Christmas holiday traditions and modern holiday collections of one of the largest collections of Victorian homes in the country.

 Holiday in the Park (Nov.
-25-Jan.1) – This holiday season Six Flags St. Louis becomes a magical winter wonderland featuring thousands of colorful lights throughout the park, show stopping performances to get you into the Holiday spirit, and personalized meet-and-greets with Santa and his helpers.
+23-Jan.1) – This holiday season Six Flags St. Louis becomes a magical winter wonderland featuring thousands of colorful lights throughout the park, show stopping performances to get you into the Holiday spirit, and personalized meet-and-greets with Santa and his helpers.

 Augusta’s Candlelight Christmas Walk (Dec.
-2 & Dec.
-9) – A corridor of over 1,500 glowing luminaries welcomes visitors to the Augusta’s Candlelight Christmas Walk with sights, sounds and smells of ‘Christmas yesteryear’ in charming Augusta, Mo.
+6) – A corridor of over 1,500 glowing luminaries welcomes visitors to the Augusta’s Candlelight Christmas Walk with sights, sounds and smells of ‘Christmas yesteryear’ in charming Augusta, Mo.

 Grinchmas (Dec.
-3) – Not to let Santa have all the fun this Holiday Season the Grinch will be out spreading holiday cheer and joy and to help raise funds for Shriners Hospitals for Children on Saturday.
+7) – Not to let Santa have all the fun this Holiday Season the Grinch will be out spreading holiday cheer and joy and to help raise funds for Shriners Hospitals for Children on Saturday.
 For a $7 donation, participants can get their photo taken with the Grinch.
 Those who bring a toy donation can get a photo taken for only $5.
 Joining the Grinch will be the clowns from Moolah Shriners, who will offer free face-painting and balloon animals.

 Finding the Perfect Gift

 The St. Louis area has some of the finest neighborhood boutiques and shops for holiday giving, from The Loop to Washington Ave. in downtown, or the quaint shops in Maplewood, Ferguson, Cherokee Street, Webster Groves, Kirkwood and old town St. Charles.
 If you’re searching for home furnishings, you must shop at IKEA St. Louis.
 The luxurious Plaza Frontenac provides the wonders of Saks Fifth Avenue, Neiman-Marcus and other high-end shops.
-Bargain hunters won’t have to look far, Chesterfield is home to both St. Louis Premium Outlets® and Taubman Prestige Outlets, offering yet another great shopping experience for residents and visitors to the region.
+Bargain hunters won’t have to look far, Chesterfield is home to St. Louis Premium Outlets®, offering yet another great shopping experience for residents and visitors to the region.
 Gift shops within St. Louis’ renowned attractions and museums (many open free of charge) are treasure troves of great shopping.
 The Old Courthouse, Missouri History Museum, Saint Louis Art Museum and the Thomas Sappington House Museum not only offer an incredible selection of unusual gift items, but a quick tour of the museums’ galleries provide a refreshing break from the holiday shopping hubbub.

 To see a full listing of all the wonderful holiday events taking place in St. Louis this holiday season, visit explorestlouis.com/events